MediLedger/saleable-returns/overview/README.md

 * CompanyDirectory
 This smart contract is used to define a directory of companies (manufacturers and distributors).
 For each company, the directory stores metadata such as:
-  * Company Ids: A company can have multiple ids, such as a GTIN prefix
+  * Company IDs: A company can have multiple ids, such as a GTIN prefix
   * Security Certificate: The certificate used to authenticate the company.
 (X509 / DER format)
-  * Lookup service URLs: The URLs to query a manufacturer for the status of a GTIN
+  * Verification service URLs: The URLs to query a manufacturer for the status of a GTIN

 * GtinDirectory
 This smart contract is used to define a directory of GTINs.
 For each GTIN, the directory stores metadata such as:
   * Current owner: The manufacturer that currently owns it
   * Creator: The manufacturer that originally created/registered the GTIN
-  * Lookup service URLs: A list of all relevant URLs to be used to verify the GTIN.
+  * Verification service URLs: A list of all relevant URLs to be used to verify the GTIN.
 These can span across manufacturers since the GTIN could have been transferred across manufacturers.

 ## Glossary of key terms